Convergence and error propagation results on a linear iterative unfolding method: Introduction

 The paper is organized as follows: in Section \ref{unfoldinproblem} the problem of unfolding is introduced in a mathematically rigorous way, and the basic properties of generic folding operators are discussed.
-In Section \ref{lineariterativeunfolding} our proposed method is introduced and proofs are provided for the above properties.
+In Section \ref{lineariterativeunfolding} our proposed unfolding method is introduced and proofs are provided for its above listed properties.
 In Section \ref{measures} we generalize a bit our results for the case of probability measures which are not described by pdfs.
+In Section \ref{discretecase} we restrict our results to the special case when the unfolding problem is discrete: this presentation may be better understood by statisticians or experimental physicists not specialized in functional analysis.
+In Section \ref{numericalexample} a concrete numerical example is shown.
 Finally, in Section \ref{conclusions} we summarize.